ComputationalPsychiatry/UniQC/README.md

     - [README.md](README.md): this file, purpose, installation, getting started, pointer to more help
     - [CHANGELOG.md](CHANGELOG.md): List of all toolbox versions and the respective release notes, i.e. major changes in functionality, bugfixes etc.
-2. User Guide: The markdown-based [GitLab Wiki](https://gitlab.ethz.ch/uniQC/uniqc-doc/wikis/home), including an FAQ
-3. Within Matlab: Extensive headers at the start of each `.m` file (functions, classes) and commenting throughout
+2. Within Matlab: Extensive headers at the start of each `.m` file (functions, classes) and commenting throughout
     - accessible via `help` and `doc` commands from Matlab command line
     - also useful for developers (technical documentation)
+3. The demos (below) illustrate the features of uniQC and provide examples for many use-cases.
+4. User Guide: The markdown-based [GitLab Wiki](https://gitlab.ethz.ch/uniQC/uniqc-doc/wikis/home), including an FAQ
+5. A [chapter](https://cloudstor.aarnet.edu.au/plus/s/59cJjfB9QI0Akxp) in Saskia Bollmann's PhD Thesis, which describes UniQC's design concepts in detail, but refers to the state in 2017, before most of the n-dimensional SPM operators were integrated.

 ## Demos